-That being said, if you find yourself in any of the following situations, you will typically need to have an audit:
+That being said, if you find yourself in any of the following situations, you will typically need to have a startup audit:

 - When it is required by an equity investor.
 Sometimes—typically after a Series B or a Series C—an investor will require that you have an audit.
 In these cases, a lower level review won’t suffice.
-Pre-revenue, you may still be able to negotiate around a full audit, even if it is requested.
-As your company matures, however, an audit will likely be required.
+Pre-revenue, you may still be able to negotiate around a full startup audit, even if it is requested.
+As your company matures, however, an auditing service will likely be required.

 - When it is required by a lender.
 If you’re reaching out to a lender for venture debt, an AR line of credit, or other types of bank loans.

-- When you’re company is “trading hands.”
-If you think you are going to try to sell your company or it is going to be acquired.
+- When your company is “trading hands.”
+If you think you are going to try to sell your company or it is going to be acquired in the future.

 - Pre-IPO.
-If you’re taking your company from a private company to a public one, preparing to sell shares of stock to the general public.
+If you’re taking your company from a private company to a public one, prepare to sell shares of stock to the general public.